 Agentic AI

 Agentic AI describes systems that not only process information but also take actions, set goals, make decisions, and change their behaviour in response to feedback from the environment.
 Agentic systems are not fixed pipelines as traditional models are; rather than acting once, perfectly, agentic systems react, plan, act, and learn in a continual loop.
-These agents usually have components like memory, planning modules, and reward systems integrated to function independently on a long time scale.
 The AI Agents Market size was valued at USD 5.25 billion in 2024 and is projected to grow from USD 7.84 billion in 2025 to USD 52.62 billion by 2030.

 AI by Learning Methods